Mira Furlan

-Mira Furlan (7 September 1955 – 20 January 2021) was a Croatian actress and singer.
+Mira Furlan (7 September 1955 – 20 January 2021) was a Croatian-American actress and singer.
 Internationally, she was best known for her roles as the Minbari Ambassador Delenn in the science fiction television series Babylon 5 (1993–1998), and as Danielle Rousseau in Lost (2004–2010), and also appeared in multiple award-winning films such as When Father Was Away on Business (1985) and The Abandoned (2010).

 Early life

-Furlan was born on 7 September 1955 to an intellectual and academic family that included a large number of university professors in Zagreb, PR Croatia, which was part of Yugoslavia at the time.
-She was born to Branka Weil, a mother who was of Bosnian-Jewish and Bosnian-Serb descent, and Ivan Furlan, a father of mixed Slovene-Croat descent.
+Furlan was born on 7 September 1955 to an intellectual and academic family that included a large number of university professors in Zagreb, PR Croatia, which at the time was one of the six constituent republics of Yugoslavia.
+She was born to Branka Weil, a mother who was of Jewish-Serbian descent, and Ivan Furlan, a father of Slovene-Croat descent.

 As a child, Furlan was obsessed with American rock and roll music.
 She became interested in acting as a teenager.

 Furlan graduated from the Academy for Dramatic Arts in Zagreb with Bachelor of Fine Arts in theatre.
 Simultaneously, she took language classes at the university's Faculty of Humanities and Social Sciences, becoming fluent in English, German, and French.